Matrox Monarch HDX Encoder Appliance

-The Matrox Monarch HDX is a simple & versatile video encoding appliance specifically designed for broadcasters & webcasters who need a flexible solution that is powerful enough to take on today’s demanding webcasting & recording workflows.
-It offers 3G-SDI & HDMI inputs with frame-synchronization to correct any discontinuity at the input, & two independent H.264 encoders that can be assigned to individual tasks.
-Webcasting to YouTube & Facebook Live is easy for these popular platforms.
-All that’s needed is to setup the device once with these accounts & it’s automatically retained for subsequent streams
+The Matrox Monarch HDX is a simple and versatile video encoding appliance specifically designed for broadcasters and webcasters who need a flexible solution that is powerful enough to take on today’s demanding webcasting and recording workflows.
+Monarch HDX offers 3G-SDI and HDMI inputs with frame-synchronization to correct any discontinuity at the input, and two independent H.264 encoders that can be assigned to individual tasks.
+Webcasting to YouTube and Facebook Live is easy for these popular platforms.
+All that’s needed is to setup the device once with these accounts and it’s automatically retained for subsequent streams.

 Powerful, high quality H.264 encoding engine

-Monarch HDX can share 30 Mb/s of encoding capacity across the 2 channels.
-Each channel benefits from a powerful scaling, de-interlacing, & noise reduction engine to ensure only pristine images are sent to be encoded
+The Monarch HDX can share 30 Mb/s of encoding capacity across the two channels.
+Each channel benefits from a powerful scaling, de-interlacing, and noise reduction engine to ensure only pristine images are sent to be encoded.

 Easily webcast to your audience

-Monarch HDX can provide live content to CDNs such as YouTube, Facebook Live, & Ustream; media servers such as Adobe Flash & Wowza; or directly to a computer or device found on a LAN.
-The device is easily configured for YouTube & Facebook accounts with a few short steps.
+Monarch HDX can provide live content to CDNs such as YouTube, Facebook Live, and Ustream; media servers such as Adobe Flash and Wowza; or directly to a computer or device found on a LAN.
+The device is easily configured for YouTube and Facebook accounts with a few short steps.
 As a certified “Works with Wowza” encoder it allows users to benefit from enhanced integration with the Wowza™ streaming engine via XML files or Wowza tokens.
-Additionally, Monarch HDX supports XML files generated for use with Flash Live Media Encoder
+Additionally, Monarch HDX supports XML files generated for use with Flash Live Media Encoder.

-Provides a huge amount of flexibility as an H.264 video recorder.
+Monarch HDX provides a huge amount of flexibility as an H.264 video recorder.
 Content is captured as either MOV or MP4 files to ensure that recordings can be played by the viewer’s choice of application.
 Each recording channel can be stored independently to a local SD card or USB drive, or remotely on a network-mapped drive so that files are immediately available to anyone on the network.
-Recordings can also be encoded at different bitrates should there be a need to deliver content to devices with varying decode or bandwidth capacities
+Recordings can also be encoded at different bitrates should there be a need to deliver content to devices with varying decode or bandwidth capacities.

 Secure back-up with disaster recovery

-By targeting local & remote storage simultaneously, Monarch HDX ensures that no action will be lost should the network go down.
+By targeting local and remote storage simultaneously, Monarch HDX ensures that no action will be lost should the network go down.
 Furthermore, it provides users with the ability to create split files while recording; particularly useful when recording for extended periods of time.
-The user can set a specific file segment length & it will automatically stop recording in one file & start a new file once the elapsed time is reached, without losing a single frame.
+The user can set a specific file segment length and Monarch HDX will automatically stop recording in one file and start a new file once the elapsed time is reached, without losing a single frame.
 The split file feature also ensures the majority of content will be preserved if disaster hits such as a power failure.
-All files created up to that moment will be saved & uncorrupted
+All files created up to that moment will be saved and uncorrupted.

 Matrox file consolidator application

 Matrox provides a free Java-based utility that allows users to consolidate a sequence of MP4 or MOV files recorded with the “Split File” feature enabled.
 The application does not transcode but simply rewraps the video data, accelerating the consolidating process.
-The resulting file will have the same quality as the original & playback seamlessly, even across the file boundaries
+The resulting file will have the same quality as the original and playback seamlessly, even across the file boundaries.